by Susanna Bouse

 As a ‘horizontally flexible’ integration solution, iPaaS supports fluid, seamless, fast, and secure integrations between you, your supply chain, and third parties.
 This reduces the time, work, and cost burden when onboarding new partners – in many cases, distilling the job down to a point-and-click task that anyone can do in minutes.

+Let’s take a look at another one of the many iPaaS use cases.
 The big data analytics market is expected to reach $49 billion by 2020 and grow to $103 billion by 2023 (according to research by Wikibon).
 To stay competitive in this climate, enterprises need to deploy business intelligence and other analytics technology that requires real-time, high-volume integrations.
 Upgrading a legacy business system to operate at this capacity is difficult, but iPaaS solutions are meeting these demands with new transformation services for big data integration.

 An iPaaS that supports hybrid, ground-to-cloud connections offers an excellent solution for upgrading an on-prem BI system to the world of real-time, big data, AI, and machine learning analytics.
 Also, if you need to blend data and piping it into Snowflake – or pump data from disparate sources into Amazon QuickSight – some iPaaS offer the scaling and processing abilities to handle such tasks.